Posted by Weatherflow ● September, 2022

 - Hitting further north than the previous two droughts, almost 30 years after the Six Year Drought, another severe drought hit the United States.
 While only lasting three years between 1987 and 1989, this drought proved to be much more costly than the previous two, costing almost $40 billion in damages and sparking a wildfire so large that Yellowstone National Park was closed for the first time in its history.

 Emerging research shows that climate change is likely increasing the frequency and severity of droughts in the United States and beyond.
-Rising air temperatures hasten the evaporation process and allow for more water to be held in the atmosphere.
-Not only are higher temperatures going to increase the likelihood of drought, but they can also increase the overall intensity of a drought that could have otherwise been less severe.
+Rising air temperatures related to climate change hasten the evaporation process and allow for more water to be held in the atmosphere.
+Not only are higher temperatures going to increase the likelihood of drought conditions, but they can also increase the overall intensity of a drought that could create drier than normal conditions due to potential effects of global warming.
 The Southwest United States is especially at risk, as annual precipitation has steadily decreased there over the last century, and this trend is expected to continue.
 You can view a current map of drought conditions in the United States here.

-HOW TO PREPARE YOUR HOME FOR A DROUGHT
+HOW TO PREPARE FOR A DROUGHT AT HOME

 There are many ways that you can prepare your home and property for potential drought.
 From how you run your home to how you take care of your lawn and garden, energy efficiency and water conservation will be the most vital in staying safe during drought or dry conditions.